-1 Name, age, gender, prior cautions, prior charges, type of contact.
+1 Name, age, gender, prior cautions, prior charges, and Aboriginality.
+Note the Aboriginality of a young person is entered into the GRAM screening tool but is not stored once the GRAM is calculated.

-Officers based on information about other known risk factors.
-The information used in screening may include health information.2

-4.8 The Youth on Track Unit is provided with the information in paragraph [4.7], including the contact details, address and known aliases of the young person and his or her parents/guardian and safety warnings in relation to the young person and/or their home environment.3
+- Officers based on information about other known risk factors.
+The information used in screening may include health information.2 - 4.8 The Youth on Track Unit is provided with the information in paragraph [4.7], including the contact details, address and known aliases of the young person and his or her parents/guardian and safety warnings in relation to the young person and/or their home environment.3